-With the recent introduction of new specialist multicultural mental health services and programs we are inviting service providers to find out more about these programs and referral pathways in order to assist in understanding which programs are suitable for your clients along the continuum of mental health.
-This session is being organised by Culture in Mind and World Wellness Group.
+With the recent introduction of new specialist multicultural mental health services and programs we held an info session for service providers to find out more about these programs and referral pathways in order to assist in understanding which programs are suitable for clients along the continuum of mental health.
+This session was being organised by Culture in Mind and World Wellness Group.
 More info about the info session here.

 WWG was award a Griffith Australia Day award on 28 January 2018 by the Hon.
 Terri Butler MP in recognition of WWG volunteers and also staff and practitioners who contribute many hours beyond their paid roles.
 Many of these hours are contributed to supporting Medicare ineligible people seeking asylum.